peilinye/tp/docs/UserGuide.md

 * Edits the guest at the specified `INDEX`.
 The index refers to the index number shown in the displayed guest list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the guest will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the guest will be removed, i.e. adding of tags is not cumulative.
 * You can remove all the guest’s tags by typing `t/` without specifying any tags after it.

 Acceptable format for keywords:
 1. Names: No special characters, but spaces are allowed.
+No longer than 50 characters.
 2. Phone Number: Digits only, and at least 3 digits long.
 3. Email: Must follow the format of xxx@yyy.zzz. <br/>
 4. Address: Special characters like `#` are allowed for address purposes, must not be blank.
-5. ID: Accommodates for international guests who may have longer identification numbers and/or special characters.
-Must not be an empty string, and no limit on the length.
+5. Id: Accommodates for international guests who may have longer identification numbers and/or special characters.
+Must not be an empty string, and there is a 50-character limit on the length.
 6. Tags: No whitespaces within a tag.